Writing good image alt text

 For example, consider a page that listed different organisations and their logos.
 If their names appeared in the main text, their logos would be decorative.
 Adding alt text would repeat this information without adding value.

 On most web pages, skipping decorative images means using empty alt text.
-On some platforms, such as Microsoft Word, you may need to mark the image as decorative instead.
+On some platforms, such as Microsoft Word, you may need to manually mark the image as decorative instead.

 For guidance on how to do this, read Using decorative images.